Now freely downloadable worldwide, as a protest against censorship

 A general sporting three stars on his sleeve, sending a private spy to snoop around a civilian firm.
 And this is not just anyone: it’s the general’s own wife.
 A tribal war within the Dutch Military Intelligence Service, with unsuspecting citizens being victimised.
 You’d expect that in a totalitarian state, not in the Dutch lowlands.
 However, this is what author Edwin Giltay experienced—he vividly describes the saga in The Cover-up General (Dutch: De doofpotgeneraal ).

 In his book, Giltay depicts the rather transparent conduct of secret service agents infiltrating the internet provider where he worked.
 Initially, a spook tried to recruit Giltay as a military analyst.
 At the same time, however, she herself was being monitored.
-At the root of this tug-of-war within Dutch Military Intelligence was the infamous film roll of Srebrenica depicting war crimes, which was developed faultily by the Dutch Armed Forces.
-The recruiting officer who approached Giltay wanted to make public that the photos had by no means failed—information that would no doubt have undermined the standing of a triple-star general.
+At the root of this tug-of-war within Dutch Military Intelligence was the infamous film roll of Srebrenica depicting war crimes, which the Dutch Armed Forces allegedly lost during development.
+The recruiting officer who approached Giltay wanted to make public that the photos had by no means been ruined—information that would no doubt have undermined the standing of a triple-star general.

 The Cover-up General delineates this espionage scandal and serves as a factual testimony of how this secret cover-up operation spun out of control.
 Nevertheless, in response to the affair Giltay was falsely subjected to psychiatric smearing by the Minister of Defence, and his book was banned after objections from military intelligence circles.
 The Court of Appeal of The Hague, however, ruled that its accuracy was not in doubt and annulled the book ban.
 Moreover, the Court of Appeal affirmed the importance of the publication for the societal discourse on Srebrenica.